Building Your Legal Foundation: Construction Law

 Jupiter Legal Advocates represents both the construction trades (contractors, sub-contractors, material suppliers and designers) and property owners.

-We have over 25 years of construction law experience, including the enforcement and defense of construction liens, contract or performance disputes and damage claims arising from defective performance or materials and payment issues.
+The firm handles construction law matters, including the enforcement and defense of construction liens, contract and performance disputes, and damage claims and defense arising from defective work, defective materials, and payment issues.

 Resolving Construction Disputes Effectively